 - Coordination of services

-- Has a valid Ontario Health Card.
+- has a valid Ontario Health card;

-- Has assessed needs for nursing, occupational therapy, physiotherapy, speech language pathology or dietetic services and requires those services to be able to attend school, receive instruction and participate in school routines.
+- has assessed needs for School Health Support Services and requires those services to be able to attend school, receive instruction and participate in school routines; and,